julenbacaicoa/julenbacaicoa.github.io/_posts/2025-08-09-optimal-sensor-placement.md

 ---

-## Attractive analytic family: the six‑gauge symmetric solution
+## Attractive analytic family: the six-gauge symmetric solution

 Running the optimization the solutions show a simple, symmetric structure.
 One family that emerges (and that is very convenient to build) is: